 NOTE: Numbers from 2001-2009 are from the Pakistani military.
 2010-12 numbers are via The Pak Institute for Peace Studies and are through May 2012.

-Journalists Killed in Pakistan Since 199246
+Journalists Killed in Pakistan Since 1992

-NOTE: A total of 54 journalists have been killed "motive confirmed" since the Committee to Protect Journalists (CPJ) began tracking in 1992.
-Pakistan ranked in the top-5 deadliest countries for journalists from 2005-2013, according to CPJ.
+NOTE: A total of 58 journalists have been killed "motive confirmed" since the Committee to Protect Journalists (CPJ) began tracking in 1992.